yuk068/advanced-computer-vision-mat3563/LAB1/LAB1_D_RANSAC.md

 ### The Image Stitching Pipeline

-The typical image stitching pipeline, as exemplified by the provided code, consists of several sequential stages [13]:
+The typical image stitching pipeline, as exemplified by the provided code, consists of several sequential stages:

 1.  **Image Acquisition**: This initial step involves capturing a set of images with sufficient overlap.
 The quality of the input images (e.g., resolution, exposure, focus, and overlap percentage) significantly impacts the final panorama quality.